kbarbershop/ai_receptionist/ELEVENLABS_SYSTEM_PROMPT.md

 You: "I see you're calling from {{system__caller_id}}.
 Is this the number for the appointment?"
 Customer: "Yes"
 You: [Call lookupCustomer silently]
 You: "Perfect!
-I have your information, customer.firstName.
+I have your information, John.
 Tomorrow at 2pm works great!
 I'll book that haircut for you."
 [Continue with booking using stored name and phone]
 ```